-Explain which methodologies or software will be used if new data are collected or produced and specify which community standards (if any) will be used.

-State any constraints on re-use of existing data if there are any.

-Explain how data provenance will be documented.

-Briefly state the reasons if the re-use of any existing data sources has been considered but discarded.
+- Explain which methodologies or software will be used if new data are collected or produced. - State any constraints on re-use of existing data if there are any. - Explain how data provenance will be documented. - Briefly state the reasons if the re-use of any existing data sources has been considered but discarded.

-What data (for example the kind, formats, and volumes), will be collected or produced?
+What data will be collected or produced?

-Give details on the types of data - quantitative, qualitative; generated from surveys, interviews, medical records, clinical measurements, tissue samples, genotypic data, etc.

-Give details on the data format: the way in which the data is encoded for storage, often reflected by the filename extension (for example pdf, xls, doc, txt, or rdf).

-Justify the use of certain formats.
-For example, decisions may be based on staff expertise within the host organisation, a preference for open formats, standards accepted by data repositories, widespread usage within the research community, or on the software or equipment that will be used.

-Give preference to open and standard formats as they facilitate sharing and long-term re-use of data (several repositories provide lists of such 'preferred formats').
+- Give details on the kind of data: for example, numeric (databases, spreadsheets), textual (documents), image, audio, video, or mixed media - Give details on the data format: the way in which the data is encoded for storage, often reflected by the filename extension (for example csv, xlsx). - Justify the use of certain formats.
+For example, decisions may be based on staff expertise within the host organisation, a preference for open formats, standards accepted by data repositories, widespread usage within the research community, or on the software or equipment that will be used. - Give preference to open and standard formats as they facilitate sharing and long-term re-use of data. - Give details on the volumes (they can be expressed in storage space required (bytes), and/or in numbers of objects, files, rows, and columns).

-Give details on the volumes (they can be expressed in storage space required (bytes), and/or in numbers of objects, files, rows, and columns).
-Consider and detail which data will have value to other research users and could be shared.
-We recognize that there are many reasons why data cannot be shared or made openly available.
-If you do not intend to make the data you've generated available to others, please provide justification for your decision.

-Documentation and data quality
+DOCUMENTATION AND DATA QUALITY

-What metadata and documentation (for example the methodology of data collection and way of organising data) will accompany data?
+What metadata and documentation will accompany the data?